klinker24/talon-twitter-holo/README.md

 To compile it:

-1. Check out the project with a *git clone <clone path here>*
+1. Check out the project with a `git clone <clone URL>`
-2. You can compile it from the command line by CDing into the folder then *./gradlew assembleDebug*
+2. You can compile it from the command line by CDing into the folder then `./gradlew assembleDebug`
 3. Import it to IntelliJ or Android Studio by going to File -> Import Project... then selecting the *build.gradle* file in the root of the project

 To get your Twitter API key, go through these steps: